l2brb/Sp3llsWizard/README.md

 ## Sp3llsWizard: From Sound Workflow Nets to LTLf Declarative Specifications by Casting Three Spells

-This repository contains the implementation and experimental toolbench presented in the paper “From Sound Workflow Nets to LTLf Declarative Specifications by Casting Three Spells".
-The work introduces a systematic approach to synthesize declarative process specifications from safe and sound Workflow nets, ensuring that the original behavior is fully preserved.
-Here, you'll find the complete toolchain and experimental setups, tested on both synthetic and real-world datasets, analyzing the correctness and performance of the implemented algorithm.
+This repository contains the implementation and experimental toolbench presented in the paper “From Sound Workflow Nets to LTLf Declarative Specifications by Casting Three Spells".🧙
+The work presents a systematic approach to synthesizing declarative process specifications from safe and sound Workflow Nets (WF-nets), ensuring full behavioral preservation.
+Here you’ll find the complete toolchain and experimental setup, tested on both synthetic and real-world datasets, used to analyze the correctness and performance of the implemented algorithm.

 ## Overview
-Sp3llsWizard is an approach designed to formally synthesize DECLARE specifications from sound Workflow nets.
-The proof-of-concept implememtation automatically generates LTLf constraints from an input Workflow net in the form of a .pnml file.
+**Sp3llsWizard** is a framework to formally synthesize **DECLARE** specifications from **safe and sound Workflow Nets**.
+The proof-of-concept implementation automatically generates LTLf constraints from an input WF-net provided as a `.pnml` file.

 ## Repository